A tangy, bright buttermilk pumpkin pie recipe with hints of ginger and spice. Jump to recipe.

 -

-Pour egg yolk mixture into the puree mixture; beat with a whisk until smooth and light.
+Fold egg yolk mixture into the puree mixture; beat with a whisk until smooth and light.
 Slowly fold in flour, followed by the buttermilk.

 -